zoom-c/docs/trezor-user/securitybestpractices.rst

 An `analysis in 2012 <http://www.datagenetics.com/blog/september32012/>`_ showed that 11% of PINs used were 1234.
 Do not use the PIN 1234 to secure your TREZOR.
 Do not use any pin which contains a series of repeated numbers or a counting sequence.

 .. hint::

- The numbers displayed on the TREZOR's screen when it requests a new PIN are random.
+   The numbers displayed on the TREZOR's screen when it requests a new PIN are in random order.
 You can use them as the basis for your PIN, if you don't have any better ideas.
+For example, you can use the first two rows when you are shown the matrix for the first time.

 If you have trouble remembering your PIN, write it on your recovery card.